-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the frostier months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the colder months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.

 Among the leading ways to prevent a breakdown and make sure it runs as it should is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to make it hot, it’s important to take a look at all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Just like most mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Plus, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to make it hot, it’s important to take a look at all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require routine HVAC maintenance to stay valid, so skipping your tune-ups can actually result in losing your heating system warranty, which can be major money if your system does ever stop working in the middle of winter.
-Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Sunbeam Service Experts.
+Most manufacturers’ warranties require routine HVAC maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating system warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
+Always get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Sunbeam Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?